SchoolyB/language.ez/src/pages/docs/language/enums.md

 # Enums

 Enums (enumerations) define a type with a fixed set of named values.
-EZ supports integer, float, and string enums with optional auto-increment behavior.
+EZ supports integer, float, and string enums.

 ## Basic Integer Enums